K4liber/subinterpreters/README.md

 #### Multi-processing as a way to do it

 Since there are some CPU operations involved (loading data into memory as `pdtable` objects) I have tried to use multi-processing instead.
 The performance, when it comes to speed, was pretty the same as using multi-threading.
 The main process needs to spawn itself multiple times and it takes some time.
-I have experienced a long spawning time while debugging in VSCode, on the regular run it is not so slow.
+I have experienced a long spawning time while debugging in VSCode, on the regular run it is not that slow.

 #### We should not need multiple processes.

 But why do we even need to create a seperate process for such a pure function execution?
-We do not care about synchronization of any data here and we do not need to ensure thread-safe sharing of any state.
-We just want to run a function with a specific input and get the results back to the main thread (the one that is running the main `Python` interpreter).
+We do not care about synchronization of any data here and we do not need to ensure thread-safe sharing of any explicity defined state.
+We just want to run a function with a specific input and get the results back to the main thread (the one that starts and runs a `Python` interpreter).
 Shouldn't it be allowed to run on mutli-cores?
 I emphasize again, we do not care about any data/state synchronization.
-As I mentioned before, it is not possible, due to a shared state between threads within a single python interpreter run.
+As I mentioned [here](#shared_state), it is not possible, due to a shared state implicite created by `Python` intepreter.

 #### Here it comes ...
 A Per-Interpreter GIL.

 After some time, I was reading about new features of `python` version `3.12` and I came across `PEP 684 – A Per-Interpreter GIL`[5].
-Somebody creates an implementation of the real multi-core behaviour in `Python`.
+Somebody creates an implementation of the real multi-core behaviour in `Python`!
 First version of `Python` was released in 1991.
 Multiple cores processors started to be used on daily basis a bit later (The first commercial multicore processor architecture was Power 4 processor developed by IBM in 2001 [TODO source]).
 It seems like there is a lot of work to be done since the whole architecture of python is not really supportive to the idea.
 The work already started and is ongoing for a few years with multiple PEP's with parts supporting the final implementation.